How to Move to South Korea in Style

 How much money do you need to move to Korea?

 Not much if you get a job first.
-Many teaching jobs offer a free flight to Korea (and return if you complete a year) and accommodation.
+Many teaching jobs offer a free flight to Korea (and return if you complete your year) and accommodation.
+Most of your moving costs will be covered this way.

 Can you move to South Korea without knowing Korean?